Klipper3d/klipper/docs/Config_Reference.md

 #   move length.
 This allows priming the nozzle (positive extra length)
 #   or delaying extrusion after unretracting (negative length).
 The
 #   latter may help reduce blobbing.
 The minimum value is -1 mm
-#   (2.41 mm3 volume), the default value is 0 mm.
+#   (2.41 mm3 volume for 1.75 mm filament), the default value is 0 mm.
 #unretract_speed: 10.0
 #   The speed of filament unretraction moves (in mm/s).
 #   This parameter is not particularly critical, although often lower
-#   than RETRACT_SPEED.
+#   than retract_speed.
 The minimum value is 1 mm/s, the default value
 #   is 10 mm/s.
 #z_hop_height: 0.0
 #   The vertical height by which the nozzle is lifted from the print to
-#   prevent collisions with the print during travel moves.
+#   prevent collisions with the print during travel moves when retracted.
 #   The minimum value is 0 mm, the default value is 0 mm, which disables
 #   zhop moves.
 #z_hop_style: standard